Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 You have the option to set the minimum length coverage for the blast hit (defined by 'length of query'/'length of hit').
 The default is 0.8.
 I like to be stringent here to avoid tiny insignificant blast hits.

-#### DOING YOUR OWN BLAST??
+#### You already did YOUR OWN BLAST??
 We will import that and save you the step.
+Just make sure the format is right.
 use this format --> -outfmt '6 qseqid qlen sseqid pident length qstart qend sstart send evalue bitscore staxids' If running your own blast command make sure you run it with the out_seqs.fasta file.
 I have not added an option to input seqs.fna blast directly into qiime yet… but will if requested.